burcakotlu/GLANET/docs/source/tutorial.rst

 	* *Number of Permutations*
 		-  Choose the number of permutations among 5000, 10000, 50000 and 100000 choices.
 		Start with smaller number of permutations, and increase number of permutations depending on your computer's performance.

 	* *Number of Permutations In Each Run*
 		-  Choose the number of permutations in each run among 1000, 5000 and 10000 choices. e.g.: Do not forget that increasing the number of runs increases the GLANET execution time.
 		  If your system properties are high such as CPU and RAM, prefer minimum number of runs.
-		  You may have 10000 permutations, by achieving 10000 permutations in each run, which requires 10000/10000 = 1 run at total.
+		  You may have 10000 permutations, by achieving 10000 permutations in each run, which makes
+		  .. math:: 10000/10000 = 1
+		  run at total.
-		  Or you may have 100000 permutations, by achieving 10000 permutations in each run, which requires 100000/10000 = 10 runs at total.
+		  Or you may have 100000 permutations, by achieving 10000 permutations in each run, which makes
+		  .. math:: 100000/10000 = 10
+		  runs at total.

 8)	**Regulatory Sequence Analysis**:

 	Please note that Regulatory Sequence Analysis is enabled if you have checked at least one of the following annotation options such as "TF", "TF and KEGG Pathway" or
 	"CellLine based TF and KEGG Pathway".
 	If you want to carry on Regulatory Sequence Analysis, you must check the RSAT check box.